• Skip to primary navigation

 • salt and pepper to taste

-• 1/4 cup sharp cheddar, shredded
+• 1/4 cup sharp cheddar shredded

 Instructions

 • In a skillet over medium heat, add bacon and cook until it renders fat and browns.
 With a slotted spoon, remove from the pan and drain on paper towels.
+Discard excess oil from the pan except for about 1 tablespoon.

-• Add mushrooms and cook for about 2 to 3 minutes or until tender.
+• Add onions and cook for about 1 to 2 minutes or until softened.
+Add mushrooms and cook for about 2 to 3 minutes or until tender.
 Add spinach and cook for about 1 minute or just until wilted.

-• Spray a 12-hole silicone pan with non-stick spray.
-Divide vegetable mixture into and fill holes of muffin pan to about 2/3 full.
+• Divide vegetable mixture into and fill holes of muffin pan to about 2/3 full.
 Divide bacon into each muffin hole.
 Top with shredded cheese.

 • In a bowl, beat eggs and milk until well blended.
 Season with salt and pepper to taste.
 Pour into muffin holes until almost full.
 With a fork, slightly stir muffin hole to distribute.

-• Bake in a 375 F oven for about 20-25 minutes or until egg muffins have risen, tops are lightly browned and a toothpick inserted comes out clean.
-With a knife, loosen muffins and remove from pan.
-Serve warm.
+• Bake for about 20-25 minutes, or until egg muffins have risen, tops are lightly browned, and a toothpick inserted comes out clean.

-Hello!
-My name is Lalaine and Welcome to Onion Rings and Things where you’ll find comfort food recipes, crafts, and printables.
-Read more...
+Welcome to Onion Rings and Things where you’ll find hundreds of comfort food recipes, crafts, and printables.
+Browse around and make something fun or tasty today!
+Read More

 Reader Interactions

-1. Lauren says
+3. Lauren says

-January 13, 2018 at 2:24 pm
+Posted on 1/13/18 at 2:24 pm

 5 stars